ab2bc/AQY/SECURITY.md

 CRITICAL [$100,000-$500,000 USD]
-1. Exceeding the maximum supply of 10 billion SUI + allowing the attacker to claim the excess funds
+1. Exceeding the maximum supply of 10 billion AQY + allowing the attacker to claim the excess funds
 2. Loss of Funds which includes
     * Unauthorized creation, copying, transfer or destruction of objects via bypass of or exploit of bugs in the Move or Sui bytecode verifier
-    * Address Collision – creating two distinct authentication schemes that hash to the same SUI address in a manner that lead to significant loss of funds
+    * Address Collision – creating two distinct authentication schemes that hash to the same AQY address in a manner that lead to significant loss of funds
     * Object ID collision—creating two distinct objects with the same ID in a manner that leads to significant loss of funds.
     * Unauthorized use of an owned object as a transaction input, resulting in significant loss of funds due to the inability to verify ownership and permission to transfer
     * Dynamically loading an object that is not directly or transitively owned by the transaction sender, in a manner that leads to significant loss of funds